exonum/exonum-doc/src/get-started/install.md

 of which the most important one is [Cargo][cargo], the Rust package manager.

 !!! note
-    Exonum is tested against and is guaranteed to be compatible with the latest stable Rust toolchain, which can be obtained as specified above.
+    Exonum is guaranteed to be compatible with the latest stable Rust toolchain, which can be obtained as specified above.
+    Other recent toolchains may work too; see
+    [the Exonum main repository readme][readme] to find out a precise range of supported Rust versions.
-    Other recent toolchains (starting from approximately `stable-1.20`) may work too.
-Older toolchains (for example, those that come with older Linux distributives) might cause Exonum compilation to fail, as Exonum uses some new language features.
+    Older toolchains (for example, those that come with Linux distributions) might cause Exonum compilation to fail, as Exonum uses some new language features.
 Please use rustup to install a compatible toolchain in this case.